 Rebecca Louise is a British YouTube star, fitness trainer, TikTok star, and author.
-She is famous as the author of It Takes Grit and her fitness content on her YouTube channel.

 Rebecca Louise found her passion in fitness as she fought her eating disorder.
 She found her cure from fitness and wanted to share her experience with people.